Eco-Flow/Eco-Flow.github.io/README.md

 We are currently accepting expressions of interest in the program.
 Follow this URL: https://forms.gle/yjTU9GYCd27iC7CS8

 -by signing up:
-we will keep you informed of our progress, invite you to occaisional events (including our launch event- 22nd February 2024) and you will get a vote on pipelines that we work on!
+we will keep you informed of our progress, invite you to occaisional events (including our launch event- 22nd February 2024, with limits on in-person places) and you will get a vote on pipelines that we work on!

 # Our plan